uqlibrary/fez-frontend/src/sass/ReadMe.md

 * _is-offset-1_ - Will move the container to the 2nd column of .columns

 ###Typography

-We are using [Bulma titles](http://bulma.io/documentation/elements/title/)for all titles in fez-frontend.
+We are using [Bulma titles](http://bulma.io/documentation/elements/title/) for all titles in fez-frontend.
 Titles require their h1/h2 assignments for search indexing.

 __Page Titles__ (appear at the top of the page)
 ```